 PURCHASE OFFER/OPTION

 7.1 Purchase Offer by Customer.
-At any time during the term of this Agreement, Customer may make a written offer to ENA for the purchase of theNew Compressor Motor and the Interconnection Facilities.
-If ENA accepts such offer, then the purchase price of theNew Compressor Motor and the Interconnection Facilities shall be equal to the applicable net book value of theNew Compressor Motor and the Interconnection Facilities at the date of closing for such sale, and such other terms and conditions mutually agreed upon by Customer and ENA.
+At any time during the term of this Agreement, Customer may make a written offer to ENA for the purchase of the Compressor Motor and the Interconnection Facilities.
+If ENA accepts such offer, then the purchase price of the Compressor Motor and the Interconnection Facilities shall be equal to the applicable net book value of the Compressor Motor and the Interconnection Facilities at the date of closing for such sale, and such other terms and conditions mutually agreed upon by Customer and ENA.

 7.2 Purchase Option of Customer.
-In the event ENA has paid to Customer a cumulative total of $600,000 in three consecutive Contract Years pursuant to the terms of Section 3.5, Customer may, at its sole option, request that ENA assign to Customer all of ENA's rights and obligations under this Agreement and all other assignable agreements related to the Compression Services provided hereto, including without limitation, the power supply agreement between ENA and its power supplier (collectively referred to as the "Contracts").
-ENA shall assign all such Contracts upon receipt of: (i) the payment of the purchase price of the New Compressor Motor and Interconnection Facilities equal to the applicable net book value at the date of closing for the consummation thereof; (ii) written documentation in form and substance reasonably satisfactory to ENA regarding the assignment by ENA of all of its rights and obligations under the Contracts to Customer; the assumption by Customer of all the obligations of ENA under the Contracts; and the release of ENA from all of its obligations under the Contracts; and (iii) such other documentation as may be mutually agreed to by the parties.
+In the event ENA has paid to Customer a cumulative total of $600,000 in three consecutive Contract Years pursuant to the terms of Section 3.7, Customer may, at its sole option, request that ENA assign to Customer all of ENA's rights and obligations under this Agreement and all other assignable agreements related to the Compression Services provided hereto, including without limitation, the power supply agreement between ENA and its power supplier (collectively referred to as the "Contracts").
+ENA shall assign all such Contracts upon receipt of: (i) the payment of the purchase price of the Compressor Motor and Interconnection Facilities equal to the applicable net book value at the date of closing for the consummation thereof; (ii) written documentation in form and substance reasonably satisfactory to ENA regarding the assignment by ENA of all of its rights and obligations under the Contracts to Customer; the assumption by Customer of all the obligations of ENA under the Contracts; and the release of ENA from all of its obligations under the Contracts; and (iii) such other documentation as may be mutually agreed to by the parties.

 ARTICLE 8.